 In addition there are specific policies that address the individual environmental impacts:

 - from our use of ICT hardware via a Disposal Policy, which covers data security and recycling

 - from our business mileage via a Staff Expenses Policy, which encourages journey planning and alternative modes of transport

 - from our company cars, the Policy for which limits CO2 emissions to 120g/km

 - from our suppliers through our adoption of the Greater Manchester Sustainable Procurement Framework

-To realise our environmental objectives GC both recognises the need for and is committed to communicating our environmental objectives to our suppliers, employees, customers and wider stakeholders.
+To realise our environmental objectives MGC both recognises the need for and is committed to communicating our environmental objectives to our suppliers, employees, customers and wider stakeholders.
 This is achieved via our procurement processes, and our existing communication channels to employees including the business plan, intranet, Cost Review Group, newsletters, team briefings and the staff induction processes.